 There are 3 main reasons to host a blog on your site.
 They are, in some order of importance:

 Search optimization.
 Even if you only have time to post to your blog once a month, that is still more often than you might otherwise go in and make updates to your website.
-Search engines like Google give preference to sites that are updated frequently and have no content each time they are ‘crawled’.
+Search engines like Google give preference to sites that are updated frequently and have new content each time they are ‘crawled’.
 So having a dynamic website can really help you rank more highly, and be seen by more web users.
 Another way your blog helps your search ranking is by giving you a reason to have lots of keyword rich content relating to your business or industry on your site, with phrases that people who you’d like to reach will be searching for.

 External links.
 When you put helpful, unique and relevant content up on your blog, it’s likely that other people in your space will find it, and possibly share and link to it.
 This can be customers who are sharing your content with friends on social media, or industry experts who refer to you on their own blogs and websites.
 Not only does this expand your chance of social discovery (reaching a larger audience through amplification and virality), it can also be a great boost for your search ranking.
 Google views your site as more relevant when other sites link to it — especially sites that have lots of credibility.
 So when credible sources link to your site, it’s like their vouching for you to search engines.